-Reward Points for Travel Purchases: Earn 5 points for every $1 spent on flights or hotels booked through AmexTravel.com.
+Reward Points for Travel Purchases: Earn 5 points / $1 spent on flights or hotels booked through AmexTravel.com.

-Despite all of the American Express Platinum travel benefits, the $550 annual fee might still be too much for you.
+Despite all of the American Express Platinum card travel benefits, the $695 annual fee might still be too much for you.
 There are some other good options, fortunately.
-One is Chase Sapphire Preferred.
-You’ll earn 80,000 points when you spend $4,000 in the first 3 months, and the annual fee is just $95.
+One of the best is the Chase Sapphire Preferred® Card; you’ll earn 60,000 points when you spend $4,000 in the first 3 months, and the annual fee is just $95.